flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Load Factor Protection

-Manoeuvre Protection, also called Manoeuvre Protection, enables immediate PF reaction, by pulling the sidestick to full aft without any risk of overstressing the aircraft.
+Maneuvre Protection, also called Maneuvre Protection, enables immediate PF reaction, by pulling the sidestick to full aft without any risk of over stressing the aircraft.

 The load factor limit is: